dmckinley3/dmit1508_1212-oa01/Lesson26_27-DML/delete-exercise.md

 # DELETE EXERCISE
 Use the **Memories Forever** database for this exercise.The current solution has the script to create it if you have not competed the create tables exercise.

+If a delete fails write a brief explanation why.
+Do not just quote the error message genereated by the server!

 ## Exercise Solutions
 If a delete fails write a brief explanation why.
 Do not just quote the error message genereated by the server!